Certified Members

 amyg1213@gmail.com

 Amy L. Giannotti is the owner of AquaSTEM Consulting, LLC.
 Amy holds a B.S. in biology from Marietta College (OH) and earned her M.S. in environmental science at the University of Virginia.
 Her current work examines the survival and spread of invasive plant species in freshwater habitats, and specifically considers the effect of urbanization on native plant restoration efforts and water quality.
 In addition, Amy serves as editor of the journal Aquatics, the official publication of the Florida Aquatic Plant Management Society, and she serves on the Board of Directors for this organization.
 Amy is also an advisor to the University of Florida’s Center for Aquatic and Invasive Plants and has designed curriculum programs for elementary, middle, and high school students highlighting the impacts that exotic plants have on our waterways.
-Amy was recently named the Director of Development for Schoolyard Films, a 501c3 not-for-profit organization that produces high-end environmental documentaries for K-12 students to foster environmental stewardship and promote awareness of our natural resources.
+Amy was recently named the Director of Development for Schoolyard Films, a 501(c)(3) nonprofit organization that produces high-end environmental documentaries for K-12 students to foster environmental stewardship and promote awareness of our natural resources.
 These natural history programs are available for FREE and come complete with study guides and supplemental materials aligned to state and national science standards.
-Amy also serves as past-president of the Cambrian Foundation, a 501c3 not-for-profit organization based in Orlando (FL) that specializes in technical and scientific diving.
+Amy also serves as past-president of the Cambrian Foundation, a 501(c)(3) nonprofit organization based in Orlando (FL) that specializes in technical and scientific diving.
 During her career with the Cambrian Foundation and in conjunction with the Foundation’s research expeditions in Florida, Mexico, and Bermuda, she has initiated many educational and outreach programs, including a variety of projects related to the preservation of cave, karst, and groundwater systems in these regions.

 Patrick Goodwin, CLM